-Their films included two movies with Dorothy Malone (Peyton Place) - the horror-comedy-musical Scared Stiff (1953), which also had Lizabeth Scott and Carmen Miranda in the cast.
-Lewis and Martin's second film with Dorothy Malone was the popular comedy Artists and Models (1955), co-starring Shirley MacLaine, Eva Gabor (Green Acres), Anita Ekberg, and Jack Elam.
+Their films included two movies with Dorothy Malone (Peyton Place) – the horror-comedy-musical Scared Stiff (1953), which also had Lizabeth Scott and Carmen Miranda in the cast.
+Lewis and Martin’s second film with Dorothy Malone was the popular comedy Artists and Models (1955), co-starring Shirley MacLaine, Eva Gabor, Anita Ekberg, and Jack Elam.

-The final film together for Jerry Lewis and Dean Martin was Hollywood or Bust (1956) with Pat Crowley.
+The final film to co-star Jerry Lewis and Dean Martin was Hollywood or Bust (1956) with Pat Crowley.
 Although they appeared onscreen together, by this time they were not talking to each other offscreen while it was filming.
-Jerry Lewis' rising star and Martin's decreasing importance to the act caused an estrangement for 31 years.
+Jerry Lewis’ rising star and Martin’s decreasing importance to the act caused an estrangement for 31 years.

 Although they appeared briefly onscreen together in 1976 during an MDA telethon, it wouldn’t be until more than 30 years had passed, when they were seniors and after the death of Dean Martin’s son in 1987, that the friendship of Jerry Lewis and Dean Martin friendship was renewed.

 In 1952 Jerry Lewis began his 58-year involvement with the Muscular Dystrophy Associations of America (MDAA), by hosting fundraising telethons.
 The first Jerry Lewis MDA Labor Day Telethon was broadcast in 1966 from New York City and moved to Las Vegas in 1973; Jerry continued as host until 2010.